 After 15 years of successful music directorships in New Zealand and a substantial career in Australia Marc Taddei was appointed Music Director of Vallejo Symphony in March 2016

 – his first American OrchestrA –

-Celebrated for his “magnificent contribution as Music Director” by The Press, lauded as “a real interpreter of boldly romantic inclinations” by the Dominion Post and singled out for his “intensity, commitment and attention to detail” by the Capital times, Marc Taddei concurrently serves as Music Director of Vallejo Symphony and Orchestra Wellington, a position he has held since 2007.
-His zest for creating engaging, erudite and innovative programmes, combined with his close audience connection has won for him an unsurpassed public following and continuing critical acclaim.
+Celebrated for his “magnificent contribution as Music Director” by The Press, lauded as “a real interpreter of boldly romantic inclinations” by the Dominion Post and singled out for his “intensity, commitment and attention to detail” by the Capital Times, Marc Taddei concurrently serves as Music Director of Vallejo Symphony and Orchestra Wellington, a position he has held since 2007.
+His zest for creating engaging, erudite and innovative programs, combined with his close audience connection has won for him an unsurpassed public following and continuing critical acclaim.

 Marc frequently conducts every professional orchestra in New Zealand.
 He regularly works with the national ballet and opera companies and the International Festival of the Arts.
 Outside of New Zealand, Marc is routinely re-invited to guest conduct the major Australian orchestras and returns every year to conduct in the United States.
 He made his debut with the New York City Ballet in late 2012 and was immediately invited to conduct a full season the following year.
 Recent debuts include performances with the Hong Kong Philharmonic and the Xiamen Symphony Orchestra with cellist, Wendy Warner in China.

 Continually noted for his interpretations, Middle C said of a recent performance, “…here was a performance that recalled for me the astonishment and excitement I felt when I first heard the work in my teens.”
 Similarly, City Voice (Wellington) wrote, “Here in our midst we have a conductor who is young, charismatic, and is able to communicate his emotions and visions of these great works to an orchestra, so that they can reach out and touch an audience like very few can actually do."